-Mangrove trees won’t survive sea-level rise and will disappear by 2050 if greenhouse gas emissions aren’t reduced, according to a new study.
+Mangrove forests won’t survive sea-level rise and will disappear by 2050 if greenhouse gas emissions aren’t reduced, according to a new study.

 The study, published in the journal Science, used sediment data from the last 10 000 years to estimate the chances of mangrove survival based on rates of sea-level rise.
 It examined sea-level rise across 78 locations and explored how mangroves responded as the rate of sea-level rise slowed from more than 10mm yearly 10 000 years ago (as a result of glacial ice melt) to nearly stable conditions 4 000 years later.
 The storage of carbon as mangrove forests expanded during that period means that these ecosystems are important carbon sinks.